NReilingh/cuetorials.com/content/overview/expressions.md

 For more complicated scenarios, you can use the {{< cuedoc page="/pkg/text/template" >}}text/template{{</cuedoc>}} package.

-You can also interpolate field names. (as we will see shortly)
+You can also interpolate field names (as we will see shortly).

 ### List Comprehensions